 At Adamant Behavioral Services, we provide only quality services using evidence-based programs that have been proven to work through years of research.

 Our services include: Functional Behavior Assessments (FBA), Applied Behavior Analysis (ABA), center-based ABA services, parent education/consultation, social skills groups, toilet training, sleep training, and school services.

-Adamant Behavioral Services provides evidence-based and effective Applied Behavior Analysis (ABA) intervention.
-Our goal is to provide individualized and effective services to any clients we are working with and ensuring that all parties involved in the treatment receive extensive ABA knowledge through parent/caregiver/staff education.
+Our goal is to provide individualized and effective services to all of our clients we are working with and ensure that everyone involved in the treatment receive extensive education.

 Our team is composed of individuals who love to work with their clients and families!
 We encourage and strive to coordinate care with any professionals involved in our client's life to help with transferring their progress to all settings.
 We love to see improvements in our clients and will work very hard to achieve it through collaboration and sincere care.

 FBA is the first step in obtaining center-based, applied behavior analysis (ABA), social skills, and/or school services.
 The FBA involves a process that helps us identify the strengths and the weaknesses as well as behavioral barriers displayed by the individual.
 The techniques we use within the FBA help us understand why our patient engages in certain challenging behaviors (e.g., tantrums, aggression), so we can help with decreasing these behaviors.
 The assessment process involves an interview, file review, direct observation, data collection, and a thorough assessment of skills to ensure the client's programs are individualized and tailored for them specifically.
 When we finish the FBA, we can tell what kind of treatment is needed and the intensity of treatment (i.e., how many hours per week) to help with the most significant progress.